vic-ma/howtodismantle.github.io/_posts/2025-10-18-Hub-Flows-V-Condense,-Archive-Optimize-Use-Hub-Flows-to-Pre-Aggregate-and-Archive-High-Volume-Transaction-Data.md

 ![image](/assets/2025-10-18/022.png)

-### Create the data source for aggregate data
+### Create the data source for the aggregate data

-Next, we create the data source that generates the aggregate data, by using a SQL statement.
-Here's the SQL statement:
+Next, we create the data source that generates the aggregate data.
+We set it to the following SQL statement:

 {% highlight sql %}
 select left(TS, 10) as Date,